april83c/broadcaster/API.md

 Returns the specified User, if they exist.

-Request body should be JSON, with:
+Request should have the following query parameters:

 - `authProvider`: the service the user uses to log in.
 For now, this can only be `reddit`.